robmarkcole/HASS-circuitpython-air-quality-sensor-node/README.md

 I am running Home-Assistant on a raspberry pi, and whilst the sensors could be connected directly to this pi, having them on a separate board allows me to quickly plug the board into my laptop, iterate the hardware/code, and keep complex data parsing logic in python on the board.
 In Home-Assistant I simply need to add or remove variables being parsed from a json string, and don't need to worry about parsing data using YAML.
 I previously used this approach with a BBC microbit [here](https://github.com/robmarkcole/HASS-BBC-envirobit).

 ### Metro M0 Express
 This project uses the Adafruit [Metro M0 Express](https://learn.adafruit.com/adafruit-metro-m0-express-designed-for-circuitpython/overview).
-This board has sufficient memory that the entire [Circuitpython Bundle library](https://github.com/adafruit/Adafruit_CircuitPython_Bundle) can be loaded.
+This board has sufficient memory that the entire [Circuitpython Bundle library](https://github.com/adafruit/Adafruit_CircuitPython_Bundle) can be loaded (this project assumes you have done this).
 It has both 3.3 and 5V output, and all the connections are clearly labelled.
 The board shows up as an external USB drive, making it straightforward to update the code on the board.
 Don't forget to [update the firmware](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython) to Circuitpython 3, a process which simply involves dragging a `.uf2` file onto the board.

 <p align="center">
 <img src="https://github.com/robmarkcole/HASS-circuitpython-air-quality-sensor-node/blob/master/images/board.jpg" width="900">